percona/pxb-docs/docs/restore-individual-tables.md

 /data/backups/mysql/test/export_test.cfp
 ```

-## Import the table
+## Restore the table

-Now that we've exported the table, we can move it to the destination system.
+Now that we've exported the table, we can restore it to the destination system.
 You need to follow these steps in order on the target server:

 * Use the saved schema definition to create an empty table at the destination.
 This schema provides the framework for your imported data.